caraya/personal-blog/content/blog/updates-to-font-face-part-2.md

 The three periods are:

-**Font block**
+Font block

-If the font face is not loaded, any element attempting to use it must render an invisible fallback font face

-If the font face successfully loads during this period, it is used normally which may lead to font swapping of active elements in the viewport
+: If the font face is not loaded, any element attempting to use it must render an invisible fallback font face : If the font face successfully loads during this period, it is used normally which may lead to font swapping of active elements in the viewport

-**Font swap**
+Font swap

-If the font face is not loaded, any element attempting to use it must render a fallback font face

-If the font face successfully loads during this period, it is used normally which may lead to font swapping of active elements in the viewport
+: If the font face is not loaded, any element attempting to use it must render a fallback font face : If the font face successfully loads during this period, it is used normally which may lead to font swapping of active elements in the viewport

-**Font failure**
+Font failure

-If the font face is not loaded, the user agent treats it as a failed load causing normal font fallback.
+: If the font face is not loaded, the user agent treats it as a failed load causing normal font fallback.

 Given the three timelines above, valid values for font display and how they are impacted by the font display timeline:

 auto

-The font display strategy is defined by the user agent.
+: The font display strategy is defined by the user agent.

-This is the default
+: This is the default

 block

-Gives the font face a short block period and an infinite swap period.
+: Gives the font face a short block period and an infinite swap period.

 swap

-Gives the font face an extremely small block period and an infinite swap period.
+: Gives the font face an extremely small block period and an infinite swap period.

 fallback

-Gives the font face an extremely small block period and a short swap period.
+: Gives the font face an extremely small block period and a short swap period.

 optional

-Gives the font face an extremely small block period and no swap period.
+: Gives the font face an extremely small block period and no swap period.

 ## font-feature-settings